epi052/recon-pipeline/docs/overview/scope.rst

 =====================

 The pipeline expects a file that describes the target's scope to be provided as an argument to the ``--target-file`` option.
 The target file can consist of domains, ip addresses, and ip ranges, one per line.
-Ip addresses and ip ranges can be mixed/matched, but domains cannot.
+Domains, ip addresses and ip ranges can be mixed/matched within the scope file.

 .. code-block:: console